SimonPfeifer/cprint/README.md

 ### Prerequisites

-You need to have a Python2.7+ or Python3+ installation with the following libraries:
+You need to have a Python2.7+ or Python3+ installation.

 ### Usage